4. Publicity Contacts

 question, all I see is bunny rabbits and green rolling hills.

-Woody Allen, making a film a year, just, you know, making a good living and
+like Woody Allen, making a film a year, just, you know, making a good

 I don't see that happening in ten years, but I guess I'll make a start.